-- Any active and contributing Individual or Primary state, territory, county, and tribal Member may be elected by MS-ISAC voting Primary Members to serve as an Executive Committee Member.
+- Any active and contributing Individual or Primary state, territory, county, city, K-12 or tribal Member may be elected by MS-ISAC voting Primary Members for their jurisdiction/sector to serve as an Executive Committee Member.

-- Any active and contributing Individual or Primary Member may be appointed to fulfill a vacant Executive Committee Member seat, including designated “At Large Seats”, or to fill a designated seat on a subcommittee or working group by the MS-ISAC Chair in coordination with the MS-ISAC Executive Secretariat and the full Executive Committee.
+- Any active and contributing Individual or Primary Member from any jurisdiction/sector may be appointed to fulfill a vacant Executive Committee Member seat, including designated “At Large Seats”, or to fill a designated seat on a Subcommittee or Working Group by the MS-ISAC Chair in coordination with the MS-ISAC Executive Secretariat and the full Executive Committee.

 MS-ISAC meetings are open to all MS-ISAC Primary Members and Individual Members, unless restrictions are otherwise published.
 The MS-ISAC Chair, in consultation with the MS-ISAC Executive Secretariat, will determine when records, artifacts, or minutes of MS-ISAC meetings may be released beyond the MS-ISAC membership.

 MS-ISAC Executive Committee, Subcommittees, and Working Groups

 MS-ISAC Executive Committee

-- There shall be a sixteen (16) Member MS-ISAC Executive Committee to advise the MS-ISAC Chair and MS-ISAC Executive Secretariat on the strategic direction of the MS-ISAC and to guide MS-ISAC working groups and subcommittees towards the successful execution of their deliverables and activities.
+- There shall be a sixteen (16) Member MS-ISAC Executive Committee to advise the MS-ISAC Chair and MS-ISAC Executive Secretariat on the strategic direction of the MS-ISAC, and to guide MS-ISAC Working Groups and Subcommittees towards the successful execution of their deliverables, activities, and initiatives.

-- Any MS-ISAC active and contributing Individual Member or Primary Member serving as an official or an employee of an SLTT may be nominated to serve on the Executive Committee.
+- Any MS-ISAC active and contributing Individual Member or Primary Member may be nominated to serve on the Executive Committee.

-- Active and contributing Individual or Primary State, Territory, County, City, K-12 or Tribal nominees are voted upon by the designated MS-ISAC Primary voting Members within the SLTT segment of the vacant seat being voted upon.
+- Active and contributing Individual or Primary State, Territory, County, City, K-12 or Tribal nominees are voted upon by the 1 (one) MS-ISAC Primary voting Member per organization within the SLTT segment of the vacant seat being voted upon.

-- There may only be one individual Member per MS-ISAC Organizational Member elected to the Executive Committee at any one time.
+- There may only be one Individual or Primary Member per MS-ISAC Member Organization elected to the Executive Committee at any one time.